osr4rightstools/osr4rights-tools/README.md

 The initial budget of the website was approx £12k.

-The budget to keep the website going for the next 3 years is around £5k.

-This is not enough to rent a GPU powered machine for all that time, so we had to use the cloud to spin up resources when needed
+The budget to keep the website going for 3 years is approx £5k, which is not enough to rent a GPU powered machine for all that time, so we use the cloud to spin up resources when needed

-There are no paid for libraries used in any of this code.

 ## Constraints

 Evergreen browsers are supported only.
+Javascript is required for file uploading.

 ## Principles